Elaine of Corbenic: Legend

-She first appears in the Prose Lancelot, a part of the Vulgate Cycle, as an incredibly beautiful woman named Heliabel but known as Amite (in one spelling variant of these names).
+She first appears in the Prose Lancelot, a part of the Vulgate Cycle, as an incomparably beautiful woman named Heliabel but known as Amite (in one spelling variant of these names).
 Her first significant action is showing the Holy Grail to the near-perfect knight, Sir Lancelot.

-In the version as told by Thomas Malory in Le Morte d'Arthur, based on the later Queste part of the Vulgate Cycle, Lady Elaine's father, King Pelles of the Grail castle Corbenic (Corbenek, Corbin, etc.), knew that Lancelot would have a son with Elaine, and that that child would be Galahad, "the most noblest [sic] knight in the world".
+In the version as told by Thomas Malory in Le Morte d'Arthur, based on the later Queste part of the Vulgate Cycle, Lady Elaine's father, King Pelles of the Grail castle Corbenic (Corbenek, Corbin, etc.), knew that Lancelot would have a son with Elaine, and that that child would be Galahad, "the most noblest knight in the world".
 Moreover, Pelles claims that Galahad will lead a "foreign country...out of danger" and "achieve...the Holy Grail".
 However, it has been noted that in older manuscripts Elaine is not named as Pelles' daughter, but merely named alongside the latter.
 The two figures apparently got mixed up by Malory due to a scribal error in his source.

 The sorceress Morgan le Fay is jealous of Elaine's beauty, and magically traps her in a boiling bath.
-After Lancelot rescues her, Elaine falls in love with him, only to find he is already in love with Queen Guinevere and would not knowingly sleep with another woman.
-In order to seduce Lancelot, Elaine goes to the sorceress Dame Brusen for help.
-Dame Brusen gives Lancelot wine and Elaine a ring of Guinevere's in order to trick Lancelot into thinking Elaine is Guinevere.
+After Lancelot rescues her, Elaine desires him, only to find he is already in love with Queen Guinevere and would not knowingly sleep with another woman.
+To seduce Lancelot, Elaine seeks aid from sorceress Dame Brusen, who gives Lancelot wine and Elaine a ring of Guinevere's to trick Lancelot into thinking Elaine is Guinevere.
 The next morning, Lancelot is distraught to discover that the woman he slept with was not Guinevere.
 He draws his sword and threatens to kill Elaine, but she tells him that she is pregnant with Galahad and he agrees not to kill her, but instead kisses her.
 Lancelot departs, and Elaine remains in her father's castle and gives birth to Galahad.